ScottTorzewski/Biomedical-Engineering/README.md

 <br>

 ## 4️⃣ Cardiovascular System Modeling for Biomedical Applications
-In this lab, I developed and simulated a lumped-parameter model of the cardiovascular system using MATLAB/Simulink.
+In this project, I developed and simulated a lumped-parameter model of the cardiovascular system using MATLAB/Simulink.
 I represented the left ventricle as a time-varying elastance function to capture the cyclic pressure–volume relationship during systole and diastole.
-The systemic circulation was modeled with a four-element Windkessel circuit consisting of resistive, capacitive, and inductive elements to approximate arterial compliance, vascular resistance, and inertance of blood flow.
-I also incorporated ideal diodes and resistors to represent the mitral and aortic valves, ensuring unidirectional flow and pressure-dependent valve opening.
+The systemic circulation was modeled with a four-element Windkessel circuit consisting of electronic elements to approximate arterial compliance, vascular resistance, and inertance of blood flow.
+I also incorporated ideal diodes and resistors to represent the mitral and aortic valves to ensure unidirectional flow and pressure-dependent valve opening.
 Together, these components provided a simplified but physiologically grounded model of systemic hemodynamics.

 <br>